Creation of the antonio saura foundation archives

 4. publishing the artist’s written and illustrated work;

-5. placing the photo archives and the works they include at the disposal of the general public and in particular researchers, museum keepers, exhibition curators, publishers, and the press;
+5. placing the photo library and the works they include at the disposal of the general public and in particular researchers, museum keepers, exhibition curators, publishers, and the press;

 6. actively working with others to mount both solo exhibitions devoted to the artist and group shows;